Content overview

 If an organisation complies with the above clauses and makes information security an important aspect of the organisation, it will play a vital role in obtaining ISO 27001 certification for itself.

-Even though it is essential to comply with all the above requirements, it is not essential to comply with all ISO 27001 controls.
+Even though it's essential to comply with all the above requirements, it's not essential to comply with all ISO 27001 controls.
 A crucial aspect of ISO 27001 apart from its requirements, is assessing the exact controls that apply to a specific organisation.

 What are ISO 27001 controls and how are they relevant to your organisation?